slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 3. dont hide yourself.
 4. dont wait to start talking. a groou or a double might be an easy place to start.
 5. Keep it simple.
 Remember, to be interesting, you’ve got to be interested.

+Truth: A Better Way to Talk About Ourselves
+But after years of interviewing people about their lives, I’ve realized that there’s one story that’s actually pretty dangerous: the Story We Tell About Ourselves to Other People.
+The Seduction of Self-Mythology
+What a good story does, really, is condense a massive amount of information into a consumable and shareable form.
+Its primary purpose isn’t accuracy, but entertainment; and when it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.
+As a result, most stories gloss over the banal and nonessential, and instead focus on the Most Interesting Parts (or MIPs, because who doesn’t love a useless acronym?) — the stuff that will keep your audience engaged.
+Hitchcock said that cinema is just life with the boring parts cut out.
+You could say the same thing about the stories we tell about ourselves.
+When it comes to the story of our own lives, we’re more like novelists, not journalists.
+We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
+So a bio becomes a highlight reel of pedigree and accomplishments.
+They’d fail to accomplish our goal with a good story, which is to impress, to attract, to reassure, to sell.
+Because most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
+That story might be Rags to Riches, Rising from the Ashes, One Yes after a Thousand Nos, Crazy Till I Wasn’t, or any one of the familiar narratives we’ve heard from our heroes
+We talk about authenticity here at AoC as a subtractive process, a quality you achieve not by adding things to yourself, but by subtracting the things that get in the way.

+You Attract What You Are

+If you can show up in the world as a man who is confident in who he is and what he believes and maintain a strong congruence in your thoughts, words, and deeds, then the sky is the limit.
 -->